emtee40/dcspy-wiki/Usage.md

 6. LCD should update with dcspy basic info, waiting to connect to DCS
 7. Run DCS and start any mission.

-**NOTE!**: DCS can already running, before starting LGS and or DCSpy.
+**Note:** DCS can already running, before starting LGS and or DCSpy.

 **Note:** If you upgrade DCSpy before version 1.7.0 `dcspy.ico` and `config.yaml` were in data directory like `c:\python311\dcspy_data\` but location is deperched in Python if you still have it, you can safely delete it